 Innovative drainage is something lots of people are hearing about these days.
 But, it seems like it’s all talk and no action.
-Contractors, engineers, farmers, and regulatory agencies alike are all dealing with the same, age-old problems of finding the best way to handle drainage.
+Contractors, engineers, farmers, and regulatory agencies alike are all dealing with the same, age-old problem of finding the best way to handle drainage.

 Innovative drainage is what I do for a living, so it’s something I’m always eager to talk to people about.
-Many people in my industry seem to have fear and resistance around trying something new.
+Many people in my industry seem to have fear and resistance to trying something new.
 It makes sense, of course, because the stakes are high.
 Asking people to take a risk with their livelihood isn’t something to be taken lightly.

 But the thing is, using innovative ways to manage water levels and maintain ditches doesn’t need to be risky.
 People have been studying this stuff for years, and there is solid evidence from scientific research and case studies on how beneficial using the newer ways of ditching truly is.

 My company has been using an attachment I designed for over 18 years now that creates two-stage ditching.
-We called it the Ditch Doctor, because it literally saves ditches.
+We called it the Ditch Doctor because it literally saves ditches.

 Two-stage ditching is innovative, sure, but it’s nothing new.
 So why are so many farmers and contractors hesitant to try it?
 Just because you’ve been doing something one way your entire life doesn’t mean it’s the best way.